Introduction

 Variable Annuities

-Factors affecting variable annuity rates include:
+Factors affecting variable annuity include:

 - Investment performance: The rate of return depends on the performance of the investment sub-accounts chosen by the annuitant.
 Diversifying your investments across different asset classes and sectors can help reduce risk and potentially increase returns.